spack/spack/lib/spack/docs/basic_usage.rst

    $ spack install libelf arch=cray-CNL10-haswell

-Normally users don't have to bother specifying the architecture if they are installing software for their current host as in that case the values will be detected automatically.
+Normally users don't have to bother specifying the architecture if they are installing software for their current host, as in that case the values will be detected automatically.
+If you need fine-grained control over which packages use which targets (or over *all* packages' default target), see :ref:`concretization-preferences`.

 .. admonition:: Cray machines